-Apple Cider Vinegar is celebrated as a home remedy and superfood, and many of you reading this probably have a bottle hidden away at the back of your pantry.
-However, despite these claims, there is little to no evidence of the benefits of drinking this ‘super’ liquid.
+Apple cider vinegar is a popular home remedy and superfood which many people use daily or at least have stashed away at the back of your pantry.
+Despite claims that this ‘superfood’ can kick-start your digestive system, help you to lose weight or cleanse the body, there is little to no evidence of the benefits of drinking this ‘super’ liquid.
 Currently, the vinegar is well known for its use as a chemical-free or natural teeth whitener.
-Unfortunately, recent studies are showing that drinking apple cider vinegar will do more harm than good to your oral health.
+Unfortunately, recent studies are showing that drinking apple cider vinegar will actually do more harm than good to your oral health.

 Apple cider vinegar is twice fermented apple juice and within the first stage of fermentation the apple’s sugars turn into alcohol (turning it into cider).
 During the second stage, bacteria converts the alcohol into acetic acid.